 Coconut oil allergy

-There’s been a lot of discussion about coconut allergies being related to palm allergies.
+There’s concern about coconut allergies being related to palm allergies.

 Also note, if you experience allergic reactions and think you have a coconut allergy or coconut oil allergy, be sure to discuss with your doctor.